zhao0415/PMHH-model-and-data-set-of-subsurface-flow/README.md

 # ESHH-model-and-data-set-of-subsurface-flow
-the first edition of ESHH model and data set for this model
+The first edition of ESHH model and data set for this model.
+Please execute the singleProcess1.py for running the model.